Winner of 2014 Telegraph Family Friendly Museum Award

-It was a tough path to the winning post.
-Six shortlisted museums were visited secretly by our undercover family judges.
+The six shortlisted museums were visited secretly by undercover family judges.
 The families measured the museum against the Kids in Museums Manifesto – 20 ways to make a museum family friendly – compiled entirely from visitors’ comments.
-After sneaking around and reporting back their findings, they picked Brixham Heritage and the Horniman.
-The museums received the award at a star-studded ceremony at the Telegraph.
+After reporting back their findings, they picked National Maritime Museum Cornwall.
+The museum received the award at a star-studded ceremony at the Telegraph newspaper.

 It’s not all about winning – why entering the Award is important for every museum.